Where We Work

 Protection

-International Medical Corps offers medical care to survivors of gender-based violence (GBV), helping them to overcome the trauma of rape, female genital mutilation (FGM) and other physical violence.
-In response to the significant protection needs in IDP settlements, we currently provide comprehensive integrated GBV services at Baidoa and Kaxda.
+International Medical Corps offers medical care to survivors of gender-based violence (GBV), helping them to overcome the trauma of rape, female genital mutilation and other physical violence.
+In 2023, International Medical Corps reached more than 52,000 people with protection services.
+As part of recovery from disaster, our protection programs provide quality case management for GBV survivors, improve mental and psychosocial well-being and rebuild social structures.

 Can washing your hands in an emergency save your life?